ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ```

 #### 11.3.2 Field Interceptors
 The field interceptors are applied to a specific resolver in the GraphQL service.
-A GraphQL resolver accepts an array of field interceptors, and it should be inserted as mentioned in the [Field Interceptor](#1021-field-interceptors) section.
+A GraphQL resolver accepts a single field interceptor or an array of field interceptors, and it should be inserted as mentioned in the [Field Interceptor](#1021-field-interceptors) section.

 ###### Example: GraphQL Field Interceptor